 3. Use half-and-half

-baby doesn’t like the taste of formula?
-Try the half and half trick.
+Baby doesn’t like the taste of formula?
+Try the half-and-half trick.
 This method is useful when you have transitioned from one formula to another and your baby isn’t accepting of the new taste.
-You can incorporate the former to the one you are presently using until the taste becomes normal again.
+You can incorporate the former into the one you are presently using until the taste becomes normal again.
 This means half of the number of scoops you need will be the old one while the new formula will make up the rest.
 You will need to get approval from your baby’s pediatrician to use this method continuously.

 4. Make sure you are not overheating